bernardmaltais/GC-Quickstarts-Foundation/README.md

 ## Demo Infrastructure deployment order

-When you have cloned the deployment library from
+When you have cloned the deployment library (see video at 19:30 https://youtu.be/Mm_bBRf73Lo?t=1170) from

 https://dev.azure.com/GC-Quickstarts/Azure-Deployments